Home

 In the final step focus on a single thing.
 You can listen to the sound of your breath.
 Or it could be an object that you visualize in your mind.
 You might find that your focus slips away in the beginning.

 This is normal, do not get irritated.
 All you need to do is refocus on the sound or object.
-As you practice more you will become The more you practice, the less your focus will slip
+As you practice more you will become more focused.

 Back to benefits of meditation